 Whole-Grain Corn Versus Corn Meal and Grits

-We do not remove or separate any portions of our corn before we grind it (and often we just sell the whole kernels—because our customers wish to grind it themselves).
+We do not remove or separate any portions of our corn when we grind it, and often we just sell the whole kernels—because our customers wish to grind it themselves.
 Thus, when ground, our Floriani Red is a whole-grain corn, which produces a deep corn flavor.

 In contrast, to produce today’s typical meal or grits, the germ and the bran are removed to improve shelf life without refrigeration.
 This process reduces the nutritional value—and flavor.
 Drawing the analogy to wheat, cornmeal and hominy grits are like “white” flour, while Floriani is like “whole wheat” flour.